Find Affordable College Courses

 Pittsburgh, PA

 You’ll be in good company if you decide to attend Duquesne University.
 It ranked #5 on our 2023 Best Computer Software Applications Schools in the Middle Atlantic Region list.
-Duquesne is a medium-sized private not-for-profit school located in the city of Pittsburgh.
+Duquesne is a medium-sized private not-for-profit school located in the large city of Pittsburgh.

 After completing their degree, computer software graduates from Duquesne carry an average student debtload of $27,000.